-When the family patriarch, Frances Preston Blair, died in 1876, his heirs began to sell portions of the family land.
-Between 1887 and 1889, real estate developer Benjamin F. Gilbert purchased over 170 acres that were once part of the Blairs' "Falkland Manor."
+Blairs' "Falkland Manor."
 Gilbert was enacting an ambitious plan to purchase and subdivide land along the Metropolitan Branch of the B&O Railroad, which opened in 1873.
 As he assembled and sold property, he named the early railway commuter suburb "Takoma."
 He promoted his investment with illustrated advertisements describing a picturesque community with a beautiful and healthful natural environment featuring fresh spring water, high ground, and abundant trees.
-By 1886, Takoma Park had a post office and a new railroad station, which allowed Gilbert to promote its easy access to downtown Washington, DC.
+By 1886, Takoma Park had a post office and a new railroad station, which allowed Gilbert to promote its easy access to downtown

+Washington, DC.
 The Town of Takoma Park incorporated in 1890 and selected Gilbert as the first mayor.

 The pristine natural environment was a key factor in the Seventh-day Adventist Church's decision to relocate their headquarters and supporting institutions to Takoma Park, and adjacent Takoma, DC, at the beginning of the twentieth century.
 Takoma Park's clean air and water provided the ideal setting for the Adventists, whose faith valued healthy living.
-In 1903, the Church purchased fifty acres of land along Sligo Creek.
+In 1903, the Church purchased 50 acres of land along Sligo Creek.
 They opened the Washington Training College (today known as Washington Adventist University) in 1904, and the Washington Sanitarium, a holistic healthcare facility (later known as Washington Adventist Hospital), in 1907.
 These institutions fostered development east of Sligo Creek as they expanded and drew new residents to the area.
 Two sites associated with this history are recommended for designation in the Master Plan for Historic Preservation: Krestview (7625 Carroll Avenue) and the Sligo Seventh-day Adventist Church (7700 Carroll Avenue).

 The benefits of the growing town were not shared evenly.
 Black residents, who had begun to settle in Takoma Park shortly after the community's founding, were socially and geographically isolated by widespread racial discrimination.
-In the early-to-mid 20th century, discriminatory housing practices, including the use of racial restrictive covenants, channeled the Black population into three distinct areas of Takoma Park.
+In the early-to-mid 20th century, discriminatory housing practices, including the use of racially restrictive covenants, channeled the Black population into three distinct areas of Takoma Park.
 The largest of these, "the Hill," formed around 1920 in an elevated, hilly area on Ritchie, Geneva, and Oswego Avenues.
 In the same period, African American residents of Takoma Park organized the Colored Citizens Association (CCA) to advocate on behalf of their communities.
 As the city expanded civil services and began providing streetlights, paved roads, and public utilities, such as electricity, water, and sewage, to white communities, Black residents saw that their neighborhoods were consistently overlooked.
 Through decades of legalized racial discrimination in the early-to-mid twentieth century, the CCA advocated for the fair provision of public services to Black communities.

 In the late 1940s and 1950s, their efforts focused on obtaining access to recreational facilities.
 The local parks and the Takoma Park Recreation Center, an M-NCPPC facility, were only accessible to white patrons.
-Private gathering places in the area - local restaurants and clubs - were also predominantly segregated, leaving Black young people few places to socialize.
+Private gathering places in the area-local restaurants and clubs-were also predominantly segregated, leaving Black young people few places to socialize.
 After nearly two decades of activism, the City of Takoma Park constructed the Heffner Park Community Center (42 Oswego Avenue) in 1959 for the use of Black residents.
 This site is recommended for designation in the Master Plan for Historic Preservation for its association with this significant civil rights struggle and with influential Takoma Park resident Lee Jordan, who led this advocacy as President of the CCA and championed the power of sports to bridge racial divides.